 Now it’s time to translate your rates.
 For this, go to Rates > Edit > select the accommodation type and translate rate descriptions.
 There is no need to edit prices, so WPML will offer you to translate a rate description only.

 You’ll also need to translate custom texts (if any) of the system pages (created with shortcodes).
-Go to Pages > search results, search availability, etc. and translate your custom texts.
+Go to Pages > search results, search availability, etc., and translate your custom texts.
 System plugin texts are already translated into 14 languages.
+You can add your own translation to the texts within shortcodes through WPML > String Translations.
+The String Translations module will also let you translate the email templates that you and your customers receive when a booking is placed.
 You may also choose where to add the language switcher (to any widgetized area of your WordPress theme) in WPML settings.

 That’s it!
-With WPML, you can also go ahead and translate the rest of the pages of your website – pages, posts, custom post types and media.
-If you face any issues, feel free to report it as we’re keeping an eye on all compatibility bugs.
+With WPML, you can also go ahead and translate the rest of the pages of your website – pages, posts, custom post types, and media.
+If you face any issues, feel free to report them as we’re keeping an eye on all compatibility bugs.

-Do you think it was a hard task?
+Was this MotoPress hotel booking tutorial hard?
 Absolutely not.
-Taking into account all future improvements of the WPML plugin, the experience of making your website multilingual is going to be even smoother.
+Taking into account all future improvements of the WordPress WPML plugin, the experience of making your website multilingual is going to be even smoother.
 So, if you are thinking about reaching a wider audience today or tomorrow and attracting more international travelers to your lodging, this is just the right time to start with a multilingual website.